-- Prepare an “elevator speech”.
-Communication happens quicker and more directly so make sure your membership is prepared to “sell” your organization and why it is great to join.
+- Prepare an “elevator speech.”
+Communication happens quicker and more directly, so make sure your membership is prepared to “sell” your organization and explain why joining is great.

-- Use your current membership (i.e. everyone bring a friend to the next meeting)
+- Use your current membership (i.e., everyone brings a friend to the next meeting)

-- Student Life staff can pull a list of students and their emails that indicated they were interested in your club.
-Contact email@example.com for this service.
+- Student Life staff can pull a list of students and their emails indicating interest in your club.
+Contact firstname.lastname@example.org for this service.

 - Make sure your information is up to date on century.edu

 - Use social media - you can also use Student Life’s social media to help.
 Email email@example.com.

 - Here is a great resource - while it is written for community groups, it can also be applied to student organizations.

 Being able to meet with your group members is vital and the most fun part of a student group.
 Here are some resources:

 - Google Hangouts - Google Meet has more features, but Hangouts works well too